RICHARD S. STERN, Ph.D.

 Richard S. Stern, Ph.D. is a licensed clinical psychologist with

-over 30 years of experience serving children, adolescents, young adults, and
+over 30 years of experience serving children, adolescents, adults, and

 families.
 Dr. Stern has an extraordinary knack for developing a therapeutic